jamesryan83/brackets-node-webkit/README.md

 If you have an invalid node-webkit package.json file, there is a chance this extension can leave node-webkit processes running.
 This is because if an invalid package.json is passed to nw.exe it can fail silently and leave its process running.
 A few checks are in place to try to prevent this happening.
-If you clicked run and nothing happens, it's likely the nw.exe process is running and you'll have to kill it manually
+If you clicked run and nothing happens, it's likely the nw.exe process is running and you'll have to kill it manually in Task Manager

 #### Example